joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0105-the-preaching-in-the-gospels.md

 And found himself wanting-falling short of the glory of Christ.

->John 1:29–32 (CSB) The next day John saw Jesus coming toward him and said, “Look, the Lamb of God, who takes away the sin of the world!
-30 This is the one I told you about: ‘After me comes a man who ranks ahead of me, because he existed before me.’
-31 I didn’t know him, but I came baptizing with water so that he might be revealed to Israel.”
-32 And John testified, “I saw the Spirit descending from heaven like a dove, and he rested on him.
+>John 1:29–32 (CSB) The next day John saw Jesus coming toward him and said, “Look, the Lamb of God, who takes away the sin of the world!This is the one I told you about: ‘After me comes a man who ranks ahead of me, because he existed before me.’I didn’t know him, but I came baptizing with water so that he might be revealed to Israel.”And John testified, “I saw the Spirit descending from heaven like a dove, and he rested on him.

 >Matthew 1:21 (CSB) She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”